Yokohama Specie Bank

+The Yokohama Specie Bank (横浜正金銀行, Yokohama Shōkin Ginkō) was a Japanese bank founded in Yokohama in 1880, which dominated the Japanese market for trade finance in subsequent decades.
+It has been described as a "quasi-governmental exchange bank that was the overseas financial agent of the Japanese government".

+During the 1920s, the YSB accounted for nearly 50 per cent of foreign exchange transactions for Japanese exports and imports, and in 1929 was Japan's largest and most profitable bank aside from the Bank of Japan.
+It also played a significant role in Japanese colonial ventures, not least in Manchuria and elsewhere in China.

+In 1946, following the loss of Japan's overseas possessions, the Yokohama Specie Bank was reorganized and rebranded as the Bank of Tokyo, one of the predecessor entities of MUFG Bank.

 Background

-Following the signing of the Treaty of Amity and Commerce in 1859, Yokohama was opened as a port for foreign trade and quickly grew in importance.
-Through the New Currency Act of 1871, Japan adopted the gold standard along international lines, with 1 yen corresponding to 1.5g of pure gold.
+Following the signing of the Japan-U.S. Treaty of Amity and Commerce in 1859, Yokohama was opened as a port for foreign trade and quickly grew in importance.
+Through the New Currency Act of 1871, Japan implemented a policy of convertibility with 1 yen corresponding to 1.5g of pure gold.
 Silver coins were also issued for trade with Asian countries who favoured silver as a currency, thus establishing a de facto gold-silver standard.
-However, inflation caused by the 1877 Satsuma Rebellion and the outflow of a large amount of silver due to increased imports, a large discrepancy arose between government-issued banknotes and specie coin.
+Japan experienced high inflation in the late 1870s, however, caused by the 1877 Satsuma Rebellion and the outflow of a large amount of silver due to increased imports, generating a large discrepancy between government-issued banknotes and specie coin.
 This became a source of trouble for the merchants in Yokohama, as specie rather than banknotes came to be demanded for foreign trade.
-On 28 February 1880, a syndicate of 22 people with the support of Fukuzawa Yukichi and Inoue Kaoru established a bank in accordance with the National Bank Act to ensure the availability of specie for the trading community.
-The bank had an initial capitalization of three million Yen, of which one million was invested by the Ministry of Finance.
-The bank was modeled after the Hongkong and Shanghai Banking Corporation, which had a great influence on Japan's overseas trade and foreign exchange at the time.
-A branch office was opened in Kobe later the same year.